RobynLlama/Ostranauts.Autoloader/README.md

 - Include an `Autoload.Meta.txt` file that lists dependencies and loading group or Ostra.Autoloader will skip your mod entirely
 - Ostra.Autoloader will handle the rest, ensuring your mod loads after its dependencies.

+See the [default Autoload file](Defaults/Autoload.Meta.txt) for more information on how to use Autoload files

+## I want to use a mod that doesn't support autoload files

+> [!IMPORTANT]
+> These instructions will only work for simple mods that do not have any dependencies.
+More complex mods should have their Autoload.Meta.txt file tailored to work by the mod's author.

+First, install the mod manually to your Mods folder like normal.

+Then, try placing the [default Autoload file](Defaults/Autoload.Meta.txt) in the mod's directory next to the `mod_info.json` file.
+If the mod doesn't depend on FFU, you should be set and it should just load correctly.
+If the mod depends on FFU, you should change the LoadGroup in the Autoload file to `AfterFFU`.

 ---

 ## Troubleshooting / Common Problems